Skip to Content

 • Faulty control switch (on/off switch)

-• Failed armature
+• Failed coil/armature

 In this post, you’ll learn how to diagnose and fix the top three causes of a snowblower with no spark.
-You’ll learn how to clean and gap a plug, check the spark, test the control switch, and test & replace the armature.
+You’ll learn how to clean and gap a plug, check the spark, test the control switch, and test & replace the coil/armature.

 Fouled plug common cause of no starts